Breus/json-masker/README.md

 ### Masking with JsonPath

 To have more control over the nesting, JsonPath can be used to specify the keys that needs to be masked (allowed).

+The following JsonPath features are not supported:
+* Descendant segments.
+* Wildcard selectors.
+* Array slice selectors.
+* Filter selectors.
+* Function extensions.
+* Escape characters.

+The library also imposes a number of additional restrictions:
+* Numbers as key names are disallowed.
+* JsonPath keys must not be ambiguous.
+For example, `$.a.b` and `$.*.b` combination is disallowed.

 #### Usage